sergidesembre/dotfiles/git/README.md

 ```
 gpg --list-secret-keys --keyid-format=long
 ```
-Remember to sign commits with GPG you need change value from `gpgsign` to `true` from `.gitconfig` file.
+Remember to sign commits with GPG you need change value from `gpgsign` to `true` from `gitconfig` file.

 Here I can find more info about this: [https://docs.github.com/en/authentication/managing-commit-signature-verification](https://docs.github.com/en/authentication/managing-commit-signature-verification)